TobyGoodwin/bfilter/Journal.rst

 Oh.
 Well.
 Hmm.
 (Note that this compares with the 99.9% / 40.5% result, so it *is* an improvement, but modest.)

+I'm failing to understand ``alpha``.
+Fiddling with it seems to make no difference at all.

 2015-10-24
 ==========